swagger-api/swagger-node/docs/swagger-about.md

 The Swagger Editor lets you design your API specification and preview its documentation for your swagger API.
 The editor is installed with swagger.

 A swagger.yaml file is installed into  every new swagger project, and lives in `<project_root>/api/swagger/swagger.yaml`.
-It conforms to the [Swagger 2.0 specification](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md).
+It conforms to the [OpenAPI 2.0 Specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md).

 Behind the scenes, Swagger middleware validates and processes the Swagger configuration file, and routes API operation endpoints to controller files.
 All **you** need to do is implement your custom API controller logic.